 It’s an incredible way to link nature to the accessibility of the city through public transport.
 Another one of Medellin’s innovations.

 If the temperatures are too hot in the valley, you can head up here to escape the heat and reconnect with nature.

-No foreign travel experience is complete without trying some of the local cuisine.
-Bunuelos are fried little bread balls with cheese mixed into the dough that are absolutely delectable.
+No foreign travel experience is complete without trying some of the local eats.
+Bunuelos are fried little bread balls with cheese mixed into the dough that is absolutely delectable.

 You’ll find bunuelos all over town, but the trick is finding them fresh.

 They’ve got to be recently fried so you get that crunchy warm goodness, and not reheated which will make them lose their appeal.

 While Medellin is predominantly a reggaeton city, salsa is also quite popular among those who love to dance.